 4. Kombucha Contributes To Weight Loss

-As mentioned above, one of the most beneficial elements to kombucha is its probiotic content, or in other words, it’s “good bacteria.”
+As mentioned above, one of the best kombucha benefits is its probiotic content, or in other words, its “good bacteria.”

 Nearly every single cell in our body relies on bacteria.
 Some of the same beneficial bacteria that give yogurt its health claims can also be found in kombucha.
-These good gut bugs also aid in proper digestion, as do the enzymes present in kombucha as well.
+These good gut bugs also aid in proper digestion, as do the enzymes present in kombucha.